Running in Beaker¶

 First step is to run the following workflow to reserve a system in Beaker:

-This will reserve a ppc64 system running Fedora20.
+This will reserve a ppc64 system running Fedora Rawhide.
 The /distribution/reservesys task will email the submitter of the job when run so you know the system is available.
 By default the reservesys task will give you access to the system for 24 hours, after that the external watchdog will reclaim the system.
 You can extend it using extendtesttime.sh on the system.
-Finally It will also run a second instance of restraintd on port 8082 which you can then connect to with the Restraint client running on your developer machine.:

 If the task you are developing doesn’t work as expected you can make changes and try again.
 Just remember to push your changes to git, the system under test will pull from the git URL you put in your job XML.